 The question is; how can we influence potential customers, so making a choice to invest in us is an intuitive and easy decision?

 I pose this question with a specific challenge in mind.
-My company helps clients provide and in many cases monetize online education.
-Our client organizations dedicate significant amount of resources in their learning platforms and development of content banking on the notion that if we build it they will come… and spend money.
-However while knowledge cuts to the core of what attracts people to these organizations; expectations for participation are often not met.
+My company helps clients provide, and in many cases monetize, online education through a learning management system (LMS).
+Our client organizations dedicate a significant amount of resources in their learning platforms and development of content, banking on the notion that if we build it they will come… and spend money.
+However, while knowledge cuts to the core of what attracts people to these organizations; expectations for participation are often not met.
 We find that some are having success while others are more challenged.
 When you look more closely at the reasons for this, you find that participation in one’s education offering has more to do with organization strategy than a learning strategy.

 Where Community Comes in